MindscapeHQ/raygun4node/README.md

 It will be transmitted with the error sent, and a count of affected customers will appear on the dashboard in the error group view.
 If you provide an email address, and the user has associated a Gravatar with it, their picture will be also displayed.

-This package offers three different ways to do that:
+This package offers two different ways to do that:

 1. Provide the `userInfo` parameter in the `send()` method.
 2. Implement the `user(request)` method.
-3. Call to the `setUser(user)` method (not recommended and deprecated).

 #### User information object